aws-samples/redshift-immersionday-labs/lab4/README.md

 ## Go Back in Time
+In the next part of this lab, we will perform the following activities:
 * Query historical data residing on S3 by create an external DB for Redshift Spectrum.
 * Introspect the historical data, perhaps rolling-up the data in novel ways to see trends over time, or other dimensions.
 * Enforce reasonable use of the cluster with Redshift Spectrum-specific Query Monitoring Rules (QMR).